Blurrybboi/aichat/Command-Line-Guide.md

   -r, --role <ROLE>          Select a role
   -s, --session [<SESSION>]  Start or join a session
       --empty-session        Ensure the session is empty
-      --save-session         Force the session to be saved -a, --agent <AGENT>        Start a agent
+      --save-session         Ensure the new conversation is saved to the session -a, --agent <AGENT>        Start a agent
   -R, --rag <RAG>            Start a RAG
       --serve [<ADDRESS>]    Serve the LLM API and WebAPP